Nuria's site: Bio - Research - Teaching - Admin

 - (2006) ‘Prescriptivism and preposition stranding in eighteenth-century prose.’
 Historical Sociolinguistics and Sociohistorical Linguistics 6.
 (See here)

-- (2018, in press) ‘Grammar writing in the eighteenth century’.
+- (in press, 2018) ‘Grammar writing in the eighteenth century’.
 In Terttu Nevalainen, Minna Palander-Collin & Tanja Säily (eds.), Patterns of change in 18th-century English: A sociolinguistic approach.
-John Benjamins.
+Amsterdam/Philadelphia: John Benjamins.

 - (2016) ‘Early and Late Modern English grammars as evidence in English historical linguistics’.
 In Merja Kytö & Päivi Pahta (eds.), The Cambridge Handbook of English Historical Linguistics, 164-180.
 Cambridge: Cambridge University Press.